 - Support for people with a stoma

 The surgeon will use a piece of your small bowel (ileum) to create a passageway (conduit).
 This ileal conduit connects the ureters (the tubes that carry urine from your kidneys) to an opening created on the surface of the abdomen.
-This opening is called a stoma.
+The opening is called a stoma.

-Before your operation, the surgeon and/or stomal therapy nurse will plan where the stoma will go.
+Before your operation, the surgeon and/or a stomal therapy nurse will plan where the stoma will go.
 It will usually be created on the abdomen, to the right of the bellybutton.

 Your surgeon will discuss the placement of the stoma with you and ensure that it doesn’t move when you sit, stand or move.
 They will consider any skin folds, scars or bones, as placing the stoma in the wrong place could cause leakage later on.
 Sometimes the position can be tailored for particular needs.
 For example, golfers may prefer the stoma to be placed so that it doesn’t interfere with their golf swing.

 For the first few days after the operation, the nurse will look after your stoma for you and make sure the bag is emptied and changed as often as necessary.
 At first, your stoma will be slightly swollen and it may be several weeks before it settles down.
 The stoma may also produce a thick white substance (mucus), which might appear as pale threads in the urine.
 The amount of mucus will lessen over time, but it won’t disappear completely.